-three queries I have concerning Australian Rainbow Magazine (which I greatly appreciate every month).
+I have three queries concerning Australian Rainbow Magazine (which I greatly appreciate every month).
 These

-In the February 1. edition, on page 61, Bob Rosen introduced a new version of OS-9 v02.00.00.
+- the February In 1. edition, on page 61, Bob Rosen introduced a new version of OS-9 v02.00.00.
 Does this imply a not too far in the future Australian release, and when would Tandy be likely to know about it? intend purchasing OS-9 in the near future and would prefer the latest version.
-However, if it is not going to appear for sometime, I would buy v01.01.00. (is there a possible upgrade path to v02.00.00 via user groups etc?)

-2. I have had some ideas for technical articles Australian CoCo, and would like to know any preferred method of submission.

-Finally, one small complaint.
-I appreciate the writers of M/L programs writers of converting them into data statements etc, for people without an assembler.
-However, if no source cose listing is printed as well, then it becomes very difficuly to work out exactly how a program executes.
-This information would be beneficial to novice programmers and people wiching to modify routines for their own purposes.
+However, if it is not going to appear for sometime, I would buy v01.01.00. (is there a possible upgrade path to v02.00.00 via user groups etc?) - 2.
+I have had some ideas for technical articles for Australian CoCo, and would like to know any preferred method of submission. - 3.
+Finally, one complaint.
+I appreciate the writers of M/L programs converting them into data statements etc, for people without an assembler.
+However, if no source cose listing is printed as well, then it becomes very difficuly to work out exactly how a program executes. information would be beneficial to novice N/L programmers and people wiching to modify routines for their own purposes.
 At sometime, a source listing would have to occur.